Speakers

 Medical Director of the UK's Serious Hazards of Transfusion (SHOT) Programme

-Dr Shruthi Narayan, haematologist by background, is the Medical Director of SHOT which stands for Serious Hazards of Transfusion and is the independent, professionally led haemovigilance scheme covering the whole of UK.
+Dr Shruthi Narayan is the Medical Director of Serious Hazards of Transfusion (SHOT, UK).
+It is the independent, professionally led haemovigilance scheme covering the whole of UK.
 Additionally, she has a role as a Donor Consultant at NHS Blood and Transplant.
-Shruthi also chairs the Royal College of Pathologists Transfusion Specialty Advisory Committee.
-Shruthi graduated from Bangalore Medical College in India and trained as a pediatrician at the esteemed Post Graduate Institute of Medical Education and Research, she then completed her haematology specialty training at Manchester, UK and holds a master’s degree in Leadership and Service Improvement.
-Shruthi is passionate about promoting transfusion safety, is actively involved in education as well as initiating and sustaining improvements in healthcare.
+Shruthi also chairs the Royal College of Pathologists Transfusion Specialty Advisory Committee, is a member of the leadership team of International Society of Blood Transfusion Haemovigilance Working Party and is the current President of the International Haemovigilance Network.
+Shruthi is passionate about improving transfusion safety, is actively involved in transfusion education and improvement initiatives.

 Nancy Dunbar